johnontop/powcms/README.md

 What is Portable Offline Web CMS?

 View the online demo here.
-Editing will be disabled if it is abused. https://powcms.000webhostapp.com/
+https://powcms.000webhostapp.com/

 I was searching the web for a good HTML editor. but couldn't find one.
 So I ended up making a HTML editor, that became much more - a full CMS.
 The POW CMS is a unique and minimalistic full featured HTML Editor and Web Site builder "application" under development, but it is fully functional.
 You can start to build your Portable Offline Web Site today.
 Download and get the complete demo website with this tiny and effective system.

+Get started with POW CMS and start editing pages

+1 Requirements - PC with Windows XP, Windows 7,  Windows 8 or Windows 10
+2 Click on powcms.zip in Github and download it to your PC 3 Unzip the powcms.zip on your PC
+4 Click on start.bat in the "root" folder to start the web server and the web pages.
+5 To edit a Page, click on Edit Page in the upper right corner.
+6 Login with (user=admin / password=powcms) and start editing pages.
+7 Read the documentation in the POW CMS demo you just downloaded

+Why POW CMS?
 The Portable Offline Web CMS (POW CMS) is a very easy way to build and view an offline web site.
-The goal with this project is to make a complete, simple and tiny HTML file based CMS with a web server system that is portable on a USB stick and requires no installation or setup.
+The goal with this project is to make a complete, simple and tiny HTML file based Page Editor and CMS with a web server system that is portable on a USB stick and requires no installation or setup.
 The project is more focused on making of web pages as easy as possible, compared to a complex online web server system.
 This package might be perfect for you - if you need a whole working web site for distribution - on a USB stick or by downloads, - if you write texts for the web, make web designs, make presentations anywhere.
 It is an entirely HTML file based web and a PHP based CMS system.

 - Fully functional web site, based on only HTML pages.